 Clients with young families often want to get their estate plans in order to protect their families and best provide for them in the event of a tragic illness or death.
-Clients are also concerned about what will happen to them and their property if they become chronically ill and are unable to care for themselves.
-Attorney Yurkofsky advises clients and their families about certain issues they face, such as how to avoid probate, guardianship or conservatorship, different ways to finance long term care costs and what public benefits and services may be available to them.
+Clients may also want to understand and plan for their potential estate tax liability.
+Clients may also be concerned about what will happen to them and their property if they become chronically ill and are unable to care for themselves.
+Attorney Yurkofsky advises clients about certain issues they face, such as how to avoid probate, guardianship or conservatorship, how to minimize their potential estate tax liability, different ways to finance long term care costs and what public benefits and services may be available to them.
 She also works with other professionals who can advise families about nearby resources and facilities, including home care, assisted living residences, and nursing homes.

 Our practice includes:

 - Protecting families and assets, including preparation of wills, revocable “living” trusts and irrevocable life insurance trusts, planning to avoid probate and minimize potential estate tax liability where appropriate

 - Planning for disability, including preparation of durable powers of attorney, health care proxies, living wills, and income only irrevocable trusts

 - Planning for children and adults with disabilities with supplemental needs trusts and benefits planning